odu-cs625-datavis/public-fall24-mcw/OpenRefine-Tutorial/README.md

 [![OpenRefine-FacetByBlank.png](OpenRefine-FacetByBlank.png)](OpenRefine-FacetByBlank.png)

 Now we want to remove all the blank rows, so select **true** in the facet to show all of the rows that have blank in the **university** column.
-Then on the **"All"** column, do **Edit rows > Remove all matching rows**, like you have done when working with the numStudents and endowment columns.
+Then on the **All** column, do **Edit rows > Remove all matching rows**, like you have done when working with the numStudents and endowment columns.

 Then close all of the facets, and you now have a (mostly) cleaned data set.